markydoodled/Note.it/README.md

 ## **Features**

- - Easy to learn interface
+ - Easy To Learn Interface
- - Familiar text editing commands
+ - Familiar Text Editing Commands
- - Easy access to priority commands in the toolbar
+ - Easy Access To Priority Commands In The Toolbar
- - Syntax highlighting
+ - Syntax Highlighting
- - Support for editor themes
+ - Support For Editor Themes
- - Ability to change some commands to custom key bindings
+ - Ability To Change Some Commands To Custom Key Bindings
- - Support for both Intel and Apple Silicon Macs
+ - Support For Both Intel And Apple Silicon Macs
- - More file formats
+ - More File Formats
- - Export to other file formats
+ - Export To Other File Formats
- - In-app Finder metadata integration for the document
+ - In-App Finder Metadata Integration For The Document
- - An iOS/iPadOS version (possibly)
+ - An iOS/iPadOS Version

 ## **Features To Be Implemented**